How will my order ship?

 Note, if you backed the Fourneau Grande kickstarter you most likely have a cloche with black-enamel finish.
 If the enamel gets damaged, oil seasoning can be applied to restore a protective coating to the underlying iron.

 Some home ovens provide perfectly even heat but most are a little hot on the top or on the bottom.
+The former can cause a loaf to "blowout" on the bottom.
 The latter can result in over-cooked bottoms on your loaves.
-There are a couple of things that can be done to address those burnt bottoms.

-1) If you are baking with an original Fourneau, consider buying a Fourneau 2.0 tray and handle.
+1) If the bottom of your bread is overcooked and you are baking with an original Fourneau, consider buying a Fourneau 2.0 tray and handle.
 Baking on top of the aluminum tray and its silicone mesh mat will offer some insulation from an overly hot bottom.

 2) Place a baking steel or baking stone on a rack below your Fourneau to create a heat shield between the bottom heat source and the cloche.
 You'll want a stone or steel that allows room for air to circulate between it and the walls of your home oven.

-3) Bake on a stone rather than the Fourneau cast iron base; Cast iron can be more efficient at conveying the heat generated by your oven than cordierite and other baking stone materials.
+3) If the bottom of your bread is overcooked and you are baking with an original Fourneau, consider baking on a stone rather than the cast iron base; Cast iron can be more efficient at conveying the heat generated by your oven than cordierite and other baking stone materials.
 A stone base should result in a slightly slower heat transfer to the bottom of your loaf.

-How much water do I add to the Grande baking chamber and will I shatter the cordierite stone?
+How do I add water to the Grande baking chamber?

+Refundable return items must be unused and in the same condition that you received it.
+Items must also be returned in their original packaging.
 International orders shipping outside of the US cannot be returned.
 Customs fees and import taxes, if paid at checkout, are only refundable if an order is cancelled before it has shipped.
-Once an order has shipped outside of the US customs fees and import taxes paid cannot be refunded.
+Once an order has shipped outside of the US, customs fees and import taxes paid cannot be refunded.

 Perishable goods such as flour cannot be returned.